 As the modern classroom continues to change and grow, the flipped classroom model continues to be redefined.
 When developing your own flipped learning classroom activities, there will be growing pains.
-You can be prepared for them if you are aware.
-Here are some sites and solutions to help you get over the hurdle and the fear of making your own videos/screencasts.
+However, you can be prepared for them if you are aware.
+To help you out, here are some solutions to help you get the best from making your own videos/screencasts.

 1. Writing the Script